bneils/lenovo-15ill9-config/README.md

 ## TLP (EAS scheduler)
 Install `tlp` and enable with `systemctl enable --now tlp`.
 Ensure you are on kernel 6.16 or later to make use of Intel Energy Aware Scheduling using the `schedutil` governor.
 It is required to set `intel_pstate=passive` manually or via TLP to make use of it.

-If you'd like, you can experiment with disabling this setting, since it might actually *lower* power usage in some workloads.
+The script `enable` can be used to do this.
+If you'd like, run `./enable schedutil` to use EAS and `./enable powersave` to use the traditional driver.
+This will automatically apply the changes to TLP for you in the directory `/etc/tlp.d/` (ensure nothing is conflicting).
+You can experiment with disabling EAS, since it might actually *lower* power usage in some workloads.
 The only effect this will have is that load will be evenly distributed among all P and E-cores.

 Verify changes with `tlp-stat -p`.

 ## Sound
 Install `sof-firmware` to fix sound.

+## Suspend
+Sleep disables fans upon resume.
+To enable hibernation you must change the power management settings and extend your swap page to your RAM size (16 or 32).

 ## Codecs
 On OpenSUSE, you can install codecs by installing `opi` and running `opi codecs`.